ianding1/ianding1.github.io/_posts/2019-08-16-dont-overuse-hjkl-in-vim.md

 press until the moment it prompts you.
 This could be a problem for muscle memory, since it requires additional visual--muscular coordination.

-Nevertheless, it's a good plugin worth a try.
-You can decide whether to keep it in your Vim configuration after trying by yourself.
+Nevertheless, it's a good plugin and definitely worth a try.
+You can decide whether to keep it in your Vim configuration after experimenting by yourself.